Based on the method of Ramon Padilla

 Bake: If baking in Dutch oven, bake at 475ºF covered for 20 minutes, then uncovered at 450ºF for another 10 minutes or until done to satisfaction.

 Bake: If baking on the hearth, pre-heat oven at 500ºF for 1 hour with baking stone and steaming apparatus in place.
 Turn down oven to 460.
 Load loaf and steam oven.
 After 15 minutes, remove steam and continue baking for 20-35 minutes, until loaf is baked.
-(Time depends on size and shape of loaf.)
+(Depends on size and shape of loaf.)

 The bread is done when the crust is nicely colored and the loaf sounds hollow when thumped on the bottom.
 The internal temperature should be at least 205ºF.